LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/current_predicate_1.rst

    current_predicate(Predicate)

-Enumerates, by backtracking, visible user object predicates.
+Enumerates, by backtracking, visible, user-defined, object predicates.
-Predicates not declared using a scope directive are not enumerated.
+Built-in predicates and predicates not declared using a scope directive are not enumerated.

 When ``Predicate`` is ground at compile time, this predicate also succeeds for any predicates listed in :ref:`directives_uses_2` and